peta/textmate-runner/README.md

 <string>TextMate2 (XYZ)</string>
 ```

-It is strongly recommended to keep that naming scheme.
+It is strongly recommended to stick to that naming scheme.
 Just replace `XYZ` with your custom extension.
 When you want to register multiple extensions you could write something like `TextMate2 (XXX/YYY/ZZZ)`.

 The actual party starts in the `CFBundleDocumentTypes` array.
 It contains one/more dictionaries, each of which representing one custom document type you want to claim: